|Club||Jim Crowther||Huntington Beach WPC||Huntington Beach||CA|

-Varsity Water Polo Starter as freshman in set and point positions.
-Fourth leading athlete for goals on Redondo HS team.
-Steals during 2011-12 season: 40.
+Varsity Water Polo Starter as freshman, sophomore, junior and now senior in set, driver and point positions.
+Second leading athlete for goals on Redondo HS team '12,'13, and '14

 As a student athlete, my goals of the classroom and my goals in the pool are equal in the importance with respect to my future success.
 A healthy athletic performance not only means maintaining a well planned diet and work out regimen, but it also means that I have planned out my studies to maximize my academic scores while being at every practice and giving 100%.
 A healthy athletic performance not only means avoiding all harmful substances including, but not limited to, alcohol, marijuana, steroids, and other illegal drugs, but it also means achieving team goals by following my coach's directions both in and out of the pool and on and off the field.